-Once you click on "No integrations at location", you'll see a popup that will allow you to enable it.
+Once you "No enabled integrations," you'll see a popup that will allow you to enable it.
 Simply save your changes and your Product will be pushed to your POS.

 3. Check to see that Shopventory is set to Sync properly: